 By Alexa Chipman May 7, 2017

 In 1973, the property was purchased by a family interested in founding a winery.
-Jean was the only woman in the group, and “Chateau St. Jean” is in her honor.
+Jean was the only woman in the group, and “Chateau St. Jean” is in her honor, so the name is pronounced “jeen” not “john” which causes some confusion.
 The visitor center, housing the main tasting bar and patio, gift shop and mini café, was built in 2000 to mimic the other buildings.
 When arriving, walk through the ivy-wrapped archway, into the formal garden, past a playful fountain, and through to the low-roofed building on the opposite side to enter the visitor center and check in for your tasting.

 There is a wide range of options at Chateau St. Jean.
 For a quick flight, choose four samples of their most popular varietals out on the patio with a beautiful view of the garden.
 Another outdoor experience, with vistas of the vineyard spread out to the road, is the Chateau Cheese and Wine Pairing, with higher end options paired with mouth watering local cheeses and a friendly server ready to answer any questions about the flight.
 Inside the restored chateau is the Reserve Room Tasting, private tastings, and what I would recommend—the Cinq Rêves Library Tasting.
 It is on the pricey side, currently $75, but it features their award-winning wine spread through different years for comparison.
-The Cinq Cépages ages well, with tannins slowly fading through the years, and this is a unique opportunity to taste it in action.
+The Cinq Cépages ages well, with tannins slowly fading through the years, and this is a unique opportunity to taste the phenomena in action with one of the best wines in Sonoma County.

 The winery hosts exciting events, often French themed, such as the Fête de la Fleur, which is open to the public, and Great Gatsby, for wine club members.
 Bring a basket of food for lunch and purchase a bottle to enjoy their picnic area, shaded by a grove, rose garden patio surrounded by climbing flowers that are spectacular in May, or join the wine club to relax in a patio area of comfortable couches.
-For a vintage wine country wedding, the grounds are open for reservations and include the upper story of the chateau with elegant preparation rooms.
+For a vintage wine country wedding, the grounds are open for reservations and include the upper story of the chateau with elegant preparation rooms, although it is quite pricey.

 Tasting notes from the Chateau Cheese and Wine Pairing flight: